The following FAQs highlight what middle leaders can expect if they choose to take the qualification:

 The cost of the NPQs for middle managers can be up to and just over £1,000 depending on the course and the provider.
 The qualification is fully funded for staff employed in one of the 30% of schools in England with the highest levels of pupils on Pupil Premium.
 If you do not fall into this category of schools, you are able to self -fund the qualification.
 The NEU advice is that the school should fund the qualification from the allocated professional development budget.
 You should talk to your manager and negotiate for this, or talk to your school rep.

-How long will it take me to complete the new NPQ?
+How long will it take to complete an NPQ?

 The NPQ can take between 2 academic terms and 27 months to complete, depending on your chosen NPQ and provider.